courselabs/kubernetes/labs/persistentvolumes/README.md

 > Now the PVC is bound and the PersistentVolume exists with the requested size and access mode in the PVC

 The PVC starts off empty.
-Refresh the app and you'll see the /tmp folder getting filled.
+Refresh the app and you'll see the `/tmp` folder getting filled.

-📋 Restart and replace the Pod and confirm the data in the PVC survives both.
+📋 Restart and then replace the Pod and confirm the data in the PVC survives both.

 <details>
   <summary>Not sure how?</summary>